TeamHypersomnia/Hypersomnia/docs/pages/docs/components/sender_component.md

 In case of explosion bodies generated from a bomb, they all get their sender components copied from the bomb.

 An explosion, on detonation, sends damage messages.
-TODO:
-The damage messages should also convey the information about the sender, so that we know who's killed who and with what.